Evaluation and Advancement

 General rules governing promotion are at 5 CFR 335.

-For promotion from one General Schedule position to another in the competitive service, the employee must also meet time-in-grade requirements.
-Generally, for advancement to positions at GS-12 or above, the candidate must have completed a minimum of 52 weeks in a position no more than one grade lower than the position to be filled.
-For advancement to positions at GS-6 through GS-11, candidates must have completed a minimum of 52 weeks in a position no more than two grades lower when the position is classified at two-grade intervals; no more than one grade lower when the position is classified at one-grade intervals; or no more than one or two grades lower when the position is classified at one-grade intervals but has a mixed interval promotion pattern.
+For promotion from one General Schedule position to another in the competitive service, you must also meet time-in-grade requirements.
+Generally, for advancement to positions at GS-12 or above, you must have completed a minimum of 52 weeks in a position no more than one grade lower than the position to be filled.
+For advancement to positions at GS-6 through GS-11, you must have completed a minimum of 52 weeks in a position no more than two grades lower when the position is classified at two-grade intervals; no more than one grade lower when the position is classified at one-grade intervals; or no more than one or two grades lower when the position is classified at one-grade intervals but has a mixed interval promotion pattern.

 Promotions are made either competitively or noncompetitively.
 Examples of noncompetitive promotions are situations where employees are promoted because (a) they are in a career ladder that provides for successive promotion up to an established full performance level, or (b) their position is reclassified at a higher grade due to the addition of higher-level duties and responsibilities.

-Merit Promotion—The purpose of the federal merit promotion policy is to ensure the selection of the best qualified candidates through a system of open competition based on relative ability, in accordance with the requirements of the merit system principles in Title 5, United States Code.
+Merit Promotion—The purpose of the federal merit promotion policy is to ensure the selection of the best qualified candidates through a system of open competition based on relative ability, in accordance with the merit system principles.
 Responsibility for the day-to-day operation of the merit promotion program rests primarily with individual agencies, but is subject to requirements prescribed by OPM.
 These requirements apply only to the competitive civil service and describe when competition is required and how it is to be carried out.

-The rules that government agencies must use in deciding whom to promote or hire for a vacant position are provided in Section 335.103 of 335 of Title 5, Code of Federal Regulations.
+The rules that government agencies must use in deciding whom to promote or hire for a vacant position are in 5 CFR 335.103.
 These regulations require that each agency adopt and administer a program designed to ensure a systematic means of selecting for promotions according to merit.
 As part of the program, agencies must develop merit promotion plans that cover all positions to which promotions are made.
 Each agency is also responsible for ensuring that its merit promotion plans operate compatibly with each other.
 The plans must be in writing with copies available to all job candidates.

 By regulation, in deciding which source or sources to use, agencies are responsible for determining which source is the most likely to provide candidates who will best help the agency meet its mission objectives and affirmative action goals.
 Areas of consideration are sometimes affected by negotiated agreements between agencies and employee unions.
 These agreements may place limits on the area of consideration that can be used to fill vacancies under certain conditions.